Ick! That Small Insect Could Be A Tick

 Don't forget to check Fido, either.
 Pets can carry infected ticks into your Racine County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

 Prevention is the best way to avoid bites and ailments from ticks.
-Contact The Mosquito Guy for a Racine County yard application to protect against these tiny blood suckers.
+Contact The Mosquito Guy for a Racine County yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.